cgehuzi/brain-games/README.md

-# Brain games tool for command line
+# Brain Games for command line